 Fast forward to this hazy, hot and humid day in the summer of ’87.
 George M. Williams stands before the New Freedom Bell with Philadelphia’s Mayor Wilson Goode.
 Williams is impeccably dressed in a white suit, red tie and a blue and white ball cap atop his trademark Elvis-style pompadour.

-Tomorrow, he’ll present the bell as a gift to Goode and the rest of the city, along with a bronze plaque commemorating the NSA’s gift, to be displayed at the bell’s permanent location.
+Tomorrow, he’ll present the bell as to Goode and the rest of the city, along with a bronze plaque commemorating the NSA’s gift, to be displayed at the bell’s permanent location.

 At least that’s the plan.